 Try not to end a session with ‘Does anyone have any questions?’ as often only those who are keen or confident will ask.
 This doesn’t tell you what has been learnt and might exclude some learners who might be shy, or do not want to embarrass themselves in front of the group.

 Don’t forget to evaluate how the session went i.e. consider what went well, what didn’t and what you would change for next time.
+You could keep a reflective learning journal to help you (see the resources towards the end of this page).

 Teaching and learning resources available for immediate download